A Brief Hash History

 In 1977 90 Hashes were known in 35 Countries.

 Herts Hash House Harriers was founded on the 10th of June 1985 by John Sandland.
-And to date is the only English offspring of the Muscat Hash House Harriers (1975), which makes H4 Grandchild of Brunei Hash (1963), Great Grandchild of Singapore (1962), Great Great Grandchild of Kuala Lumpur Hash (1938).
+Making Herts Hash an offspring of the Muscat Hash House Harriers (1975), which makes H4 Grandchild of Brunei Hash (1963), Great Grandchild of Singapore (1962), Great Great Grandchild of Kuala Lumpur Hash (1938).

 In March 1990 the First U.K. Full Moon Hash (first European Full Moon Hash) came in to existence, formed by Martin "Vertigo" Pooley, Alan "Smartarse" Drew & Rob "Pisshead" Long, it's Monthly Hashes have always been & still are supported by Herts Hashers.